-The total cost for the Reinsurance Program for PY 2022 is estimated to be \$399 million, generating \$306 million dollars in APTC/PTC savings for the federal government which the State is requesting as pass-through funding.
+The total cost for the Reinsurance Program for PY 2022 is estimated to be \$398 million, generating \$306 million dollars in APTC/PTC savings for the federal government which the State is requesting as pass-through funding.
 The remainder of the program will be funded by the State General Fund.

-Georgia's Reinsurance Program will be implemented and administered by the Office of Health Strategy and Coordination, working in collaboration with the Georgia Office of Insurance and Safety Fire Commissioner (OCI).
-The Office of Health Strategy and Coordination, in coordination with OCI, has the authority to adjust the reinsurance parameters from year-to-year based upon claims experience, the funds available, and the anticipated claims for the coming plan year.
+Georgia's Reinsurance Program will be implemented and administered by the Office of Health Strategy and Coordination (OHSC), working in collaboration with the Georgia Office of Insurance and Safety Fire Commissioner (OCI).
+OHSC, in coordination with OCI, has the authority to adjust the reinsurance parameters from year-to-year based upon claims experience, the funds available, and the anticipated claims for the coming plan year.
 The annual payment parameters will be established by administrative process and communicated via notice by May prior to the upcoming plan year.